Interactive Dashboard

 [Tableau Hacks] How to Save Dashboard Space With Hidden Containers? >>

-Set actions are a feature in Tableau that provide Tableau users more control over interactivity in their dashboard design.
+It provides Tableau users more control over interactivity in their dashboard design.
 This control over interactivity makes it easy to coordinate different actions across multiple views with a single click or selection.
+Users can create set actions in Tableau Desktop, Tableau Cloud, and Tableau Server.

-One useful way to use Set Actions is to show a part to whole relationship.
-If we want to see how a specific Region contributes to Sales in our various Product Sub-Categories, we can use set actions to highlight the contribution.
+One great way to use Set Actions is to show a part to whole relationship.
+For instance, if we want to see how a specific Region contributes to Sales in our various Product Sub-Categories, we can use set actions to highlight the contribution.

 Steps: